FeJozsi/ddg/src/generate_input/README.md

 Start date: 2024-02-23
 Generate text files describe random produced Directed Disjunctive Graphs

+## 2024-04-11 20:26:52 Enhancements and Integrations in DDG Generation

+`Completed` integration of the second core function, i.e. `integration of this module`, enabling initiation of new DDG descriptive file generation with filled-in properties from the application's GUI.
+Provided by the Task Manager's BusyRandGenInput class.

+Significant changes occurred in the instantiation of the GrdgControl instance.
+A more parameterizable version has been derived from its original form.

+For more details, see src\gui\README.md.

 ## 2024-03-27 11:40:34 Refactor: Resolve MyPy type checking issues across 19 Python files in src

 This folder is also affected by the scan.
 See the ReadMe.md file in the root folder for more details.